-What Can We Do with A.I. and Machine Learning??
+What Can We Do with A.I. and Machine Learning?

 I’m a data guy.
 There – I admitted it.
 I hear that is step one.
 But seriously, it is a bit of a running joke that I will likely produce a spreadsheet or a pivot table when faced with some type of data challenge.
 Perhaps it is my analytical side that likes to take data and try to turn it into information that can help me make decisions for future actions.
 I am not alone here.
-Many of our customers are trying to do the same – use historical and live data to make intelligent business decisions to predict a possible problem before it happens, or to avoid that problematic situation all together.
+Many of our customers are trying to do the same – use historical and live data to make intelligent business decisions to predict a possible problem before it happens, or to avoid that problematic situation altogether.

 How We Use Data